• Global Cuisine

 Below are photos of salads that include tomatoes, bell (sweet) peppers in various colors, avocado, watercress, arugula, romaine lettuce, shiitake mushrooms, my own home-sprouted alfalfa, beefy tomatoes, cherry tomatoes.
 Some salads were served with chickpeas, baked salmon, chicken salad, tuna salad, guacamole and other yummy things.
 You can use anything as a base for your salads – greens, mushrooms, slices of beefy tomatoes and even slices of sweet or regular potatoes.
 Take a look at two of the photos below where I used potatoes as a base.
 Thinly slice whole potatoes in rounds, overlap to form a circle and place each one in a skillet with a bit of olive oil and brown on both sides.

 Let’s talk about the salad dressing – make it at home and make it simple.
 Refrain from buying store-bought dressing which is laden with salt, sugar and a number of ingredients that one simply cannot pronounce.
+My favorite dressing is balsamic vinegar, olive oil and sea salt,

 A simple dressing requires: